Converting a Citroen Relay (Ducato or Boxer) into a Motorhome – Fitting an Eberspacher diesel heater

 I reviewed the main contenders in Diesel air heaters including Eberspacher, Webasto and Planar.
 My research concluded that there was little difference between their specifications.
 I then began searching for second hand units as new models were out of my price range.
-Luckily, after a few weeks keeping an eye on eBay, I found an Eberspacher Airtronic D2 2.2kw air heater for £315 delivered, as shown below.
+Luckily, after a few weeks searching, I found a second hand Eberspacher Airtronic D2 2.2kw air heater within my price range.
+(The link shows the same model of heater that I purchased).
 The unit was in excellent condition.
 Furthermore, it included a new wiring harness, 7day timer, fuel line and fuel dosing pump.
 Upon receipt of the unit, I set it up in the garden and tested using a jerrycan of diesel.
 Thankfully it worked!
-I was a little surprised how noisy the exhaust was and so immediately purchased a silencer for £27 on Amazon.
+I was a little surprised how noisy the exhaust was and so immediately purchased a silencer.
 I was careful to ensure that the model was stainless steel to minimise future maintenance.

 Stage 1 – Installing Eberspacher D2 diesel heater

 Upon installing the oven, I had previously decided that the gap below would be perfect for the Eberspacher D2 diesel heater.
 I placed the unit in position to enable me to mark out the holes for the air intake, exhaust and fuel feed.
 Below the floor there was a large box section which, since part of the chassis, could not be drilled.
 The box section limited my location choice to either the far back or far front of the space.
 I determined that to minimise disturbance to the airflow to the oven as well as maximising the use of space, I would mount the unit nearest the front of the cupboard.